varnishcache/varnish-cache/doc/sphinx/users-guide/index.rst

   looking up specific questions.

-After :ref:`users_intro`, this Users Guide is organized in sections along the major interfaces to Varnish as a service:
+After :ref:`users_intro`, this Users Guide is organized in sections following the major interfaces to Varnish as a service:

 :ref:`users_running` is about getting Varnish configured, with respect to storage, sockets, security and how you can control and